 - Goal-setting – Help kids set a home learning goal and discuss things they can do to work towards it.
 Create a plan!
 Use the template provided in the distance learning activities pack to learn how to establish goals.

 - Caught Being Responsible – Encourage families to “catch” their kids when they are being responsible at home.
-Every time they are helpful with extra chores, remembering responsibilities, or working hard at their schoolwork, they can get a hole punch in a card (click here for this free incentive).
+Every time they are helpful with extra chores, remembering responsibilities, or working hard at their schoolwork, they can get a hole punch in a card ( Click here to download this free incentive!).
 Reward kids with a virtual high-five when they have all the spots punched out!

 Once distance learning is firmly in place, it’s a great time to incorporate these social-emotional activities and ideas at home.
 They can be adapted for home or school and should be an essential part of any child’s education plan.
 Learning can’t happen with children in chaos, unable to self-regulate.
 A calm, focused, centered mind is necessary for maximum growth and development.
 Use the ideas, strategies, resources, books, and tools at school and home to empower children.